sds/haml-lint/lib/haml_lint/linter/RuboCop.md

-This linter respects any RuboCop-specific configuration you have set in your `.rubocop.yml` files, but it overwrites some configuration that is required to format Ruby code similarly to HAML code.
+This linter respects any RuboCop-specific configuration you have set in your `.rubocop.yml` files, but it overwrites some configuration that is required to format Ruby code similarly to Haml code.
 Here are the [forced configurations](/config/forced_rubocop_config.yml).

-You can reference HAML files for things such as `Exclude` configuration in your `.rubocop.yml` files just as you would for a Ruby file, so you can do `Exclude: [foo.haml]`.
-The simplest way of configuring RuboCop for HAML is to have a distinct `.rubocop.yml` in your `views` directory.
+You can reference Haml files for things such as `Exclude` configuration in your `.rubocop.yml` files just as you would for a Ruby file, so you can do `Exclude: [foo.haml]`.
+The simplest way of configuring RuboCop for Haml is to have a distinct `.rubocop.yml` in your `views` directory.

 You can also explicitly set which RuboCop configuration to use via the `HAML_LINT_RUBOCOP_CONF` environment variable.
-This is intended to be used by external tools which run the linter on files in temporary directories separate from the directory where the HAML template originally resided (and thus where the normal `.rubocop.yml` would not be picked up).
+This is intended to be used by external tools which run the linter on files in temporary directories separate from the directory where the Haml template originally resided (and thus where the normal `.rubocop.yml` would not be picked up).

-## Disabling a cop for HAML files
+## Disabling a cop for Haml files

 Because the [forced configurations](/config/forced_rubocop_config.yml) always take precedence over your `.rubocop.yml`, setting `Enabled: false` there for a forced cop (such as `Layout/CaseIndentation`) has **no effect**.
-To turn such a cop off for HAML files, use the `ignored_cops` option of the RuboCop linter in your `.haml-lint.yml`:
+To turn such a cop off for Haml files, use the `ignored_cops` option of the RuboCop linter in your `.haml-lint.yml`:

 ```yaml